shadowvvf/tempspace/README.md

 3. Prompt you to specify when the directory should be deleted:
    - Enter number of days (e.g., `7` for one week)
    - Enter `0` to delete the directory on next script execution
+4. List all existing temporary project directories and their deletion statuses.

 ## Directory Structure